gorkaLasso/VirusHost_mimicry/README.md

 ## scripts
 * taxonomy_enrichment

-    Taxonomic enrichment for a group of viruses, and their viral proteins, using the set of proteins that are structurally similar to the viral proteins.
+    Taxonomic enrichment for a group of viruses using the set of proteins that are structurally similar to the viral proteins.
 Viruses are grouped according to the taxonomic division of their host.

 * pathway_enrichement_humanVirFam